CS234319/safot/Material/md/ocaml/tut0.md

 ### the OCaml REPL

-in the same terminal run:
+In the same terminal run:

 ```bash
 utop